B.C. drivers love their EVs, but many worry about long road trips: BCAA survey - Lake Country Calendar

 Of the 5,620 EV owners surveyed, 48 per cent say access to public charging stations is a worry and 36 per cent don’t have the confidence to drive their EV long distances.

-Meantime, 67 per cent still own gas vehicles, which they are more likely to use for longer journeys, and 63 per cent rely on private outlets rather than public ones to charge up.
+Meantime, 67 per cent still own gas vehicles, which they’re more likely to use for longer journeys, and 63 per cent rely on private outlets rather than public ones to charge up.

 Shawn Pettipas, BCAA’s director of marketing, hopes these figures will encourage more investment in B.C.’s public charging system.